Neutral Port

-Neutral Port is a 1940 British war film directed by Marcel Varnel and starring Will Fyffe, Leslie Banks, Yvonne Arnaud, and Phyllis Calvert, with a supporting role for Wally Patch.
-It was produced and distributed by Gainsborough Pictures and shot at the company's Lime Grove Studios in West London.
-The film's sets were designed by the art director Alex Vetchinsky.
+Neutral Port (also known as The Net) is a 1940 British war comedy film directed by Marcel Varnel and starring Will Fyffe, Leslie Banks, Yvonne Arnaud, and Phyllis Calvert.
+It was written by T.J.
+Morrison and J.B.
+Williams and produced and distributed by Gainsborough Pictures.
+It was one of several films Fyffe made for Gainsborough.

 Plot summary

 A British merchant ship is torpedoed by a German U-boat and takes shelter in a neutral port.
 The Captain then strikes back at the German enemy.